Idol 2025 (Sweden)

 Idol 2025 is the twenty-first season of the Swedish Idol series.
-It will premiere on 23 August 2025 on TV4.
+The season premiered on 23 August 2025 on TV4.
 All four judges from the previous season returned this season.
 Pär Lernström returns as host for his fourteenth consecutive season.
-He will be joined by Behrouz Badreh as his co-host.
+He has also been joined by Behrouz Badreh, Oscar Zia, Johanna Nordström and Edvin Törnblom as his co-hosts for this season.

+Winner of this season was singer Tuva Råwall.